celiahmm/flappy-bird/README.md

 ## ✨ Features

 - Classic Flappy Bird gameplay
+- Game over and restart functionality
 - Score tracking
-- Game over and restart functionality
-- Smooth 60 FPS gameplay
-- Sounds effects
+- Sound effects
 ---
 ## 🎮 How to Play

 * Press `SPACE` to make the bird jump
 * Avoid the pipes
 * Try to get the highest score!
-* Play again : press `SPACE` after game over to restart
+* Press `SPACE` after game over to restart
 ---
 ## 🧩 How to Run